3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes is useful to get a distribution of distances between pairs of particles in the models (or sub-set of models).
+Sometimes is useful to get the distribution of distances between pairs of particles in the models (or in a sub-set of the models):

 ******
     WE ALSO NEED TO CALCULATE ANGLES BETWEEN THREE PARTICLES.
     WOULD BE NICE TO ALSO HAVE THE MEDIAN FOR A DISTANCE (NOT JUST THE AVERAGE). => hmmm the name of the function is bad, what is returned is the median... you can also get the full list of value if you want to compute the mean for example.
 I haven't done the mean.
 But if you wish I can.
     ALL OUTPUT NEEDS TO HAVE A MAXIMUM OF TWO DECIMALS. => At the time to write them imto a file OK.
 But for the return of a function, I do not think this is a good idea, if you want it you just do "round(result, 3)"
-    THERE IS A NEED ALSO TO HAVE AN OPTION FOR SAVING THE ACTUAL DISTANCES IN A FILE. => format?
+    THERE IS A NEED ALSO TO HAVE AN OPTION FOR SAVING THE ACTUAL DISTANCES IN A FILE. => format? usually the format is a three columns file: P1 P2 Distance
 ******

 ::